 Use our tips for creating beautiful garden border for lots more info.

-2. Full sun plants vs shade loving plants: which to choose?
+2. Full sun plants v shade loving plants: which to choose?

-Our top tip is to always be aware of how much sun your garden or individual borders get and go armed to the garden centre with this in mind.
-When you buy plants, check the labels: those plants that love sun will prefer that position; shade lovers will thrive in shadier spots.
-If there's no labelling, bear this in mind: as a rule of thumb, the vast majority of flowering plants, as well as fruit and vegetables, need to be positioned in full sun, although some will tolerate semi-shade.
+Our top tip is to always be aware of how much sun your garden or individual borders get and go to the garden centre with this in mind.
+When you buy plants, check the labels: some love sun and some shadier spots.
+If there’s no information, as a rule of thumb, bear in mind that the vast majority of flowering plants, as well as fruit and vegetables, need to be positioned in full sun, although some will tolerate semi-shade.

 3. Top soil: improve yours for happy plants